 Giving your candidates opportunities to complete challenges and projects is a great way to detect a good attitude.

-Behaviour, on the other hand, refers to a manner of behaving or acting; an observable activity in humans or animals; the aggregate of responses to internal and external stimuli.
+BEHAVIOR - Behavior, on the other hand, refers to a manner of behaving or acting; an observable activity in humans or animals; the aggregate of responses to internal and external stimuli.

 Behavior can be either positive or negative and manifests in the way a person speaks, how he treats another and the particular acts he engages in.
 Negative behaviors range from yelling, rudeness, and anger to telling sexual jokes or making disparaging remarks about a person's race or culture.
 The thing is organizations tolerate certain behaviors and not others.
 It is a wide arc.
 Behaviors that are not tolerated, inappropriate or even wrong, need to be dealt with.
 This begs the question, how can we then detect such behaviors early?